Reaction in Greece to the Yugoslav Wars

 The reaction in Greece to the Yugoslav Wars refers to the geopolitical relations between Greece and the countries that emerged from the breakup of Yugoslavia as a result of the Yugoslav Wars, as well as the international stance of the former during the years of the conflict in terms of activities by state and non-state actors (enterprises, peace-keeping forces, non-governmental organizations and the Church of Greece, among others).

 During the 1990s, public opinion in Greece largely expressed support for the Serbs in the conflict.
 Greek public sympathy for the Serb cause has been attributed to the two nations' shared Orthodox Christian heritage.
 In 1993, Seraphim of Athens, the Archbishop of Athens and All Greece, proclaimed that the "Orthodox Church is on the side of the Orthodox Serb people".
 Despite any reactions, Greece allowed the NATO forces pass to the north during the war.

+Greece also provided substantial humanitarian aid to all suffering civilians during the wars, without distinction of ethnicity or religion.

 Background and historical context

 In the first phase of the wars, Greek policy, in alignment with Western policy at the time, sought to prevent the breakup of the Yugoslav Federation.
 Greek perceptions of the crisis were also affected by fears of expansionist attempts by Turkey to forge an Islamic branch in the Balkans.

 As such, Greek political elites quickly adopted a defensive posture towards the new Balkan realities: they viewed the breakup of Yugoslavia as a threat to stability and consequently initially aligned with Serbia.
 However, Greece never opposed the developments of Western diplomacy in response to the wars in Croatia and Bosnia-Herzegovina, but public opinion in Greece remained strongly opposed to any form of military intervention.